icmx/jonesy/README.md

 ## Bugs and Issues

 Some webmasters forbids their sites for automatic crawlers, which makes Jonesy (as cURL user) unable to retrieve feeds.
-To avoid this, one should manually set a user agent, like so:
+To avoid this, one should manually set a user agent for something human-like:

 ```
   user-agent = "Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:58.0) Gecko/20100101 Firefox/58.0"